jonas-lucas-duarte/KivyHashLDash/02_AssociandoWidgets/README.md

 ## Label

-The Label widget is for rendering text.
-It supports ascii and unicode strings:
+The `Label` widget is for rendering text:

 ```python
 # hello world text